quantumphysicist/Arvato/readme.md

 `Part3_Supervised_Machine_Learning.ipynb`
 Supervised machine learning to try to predict which individuals from a new dataset are likely to become customers.
 XGBClassifier, AdaBoost, and GradientBoostingClassifer are explored, and AdaBoost is settled on to create the final model.

+## Summary of results

 The results of this investigation are fully documented both within the notebooks and at the associated medium article.

 ## Licensing, Authors, and Acknowledgements <a name="licensing"></a>
 Author: Dr. Renju Mathew

+Thanks to Udacity for the idea for (and structure of) this project.
+Some of the initial comments provided by Udacity in the originally provided notebook have been altered slightly to make the notebook more readable.

-Thanks to Udacity for the idea for (and structure of) this project, and to Arvato-Bertelsmann for making their proprietary data available for this project.
+Thanks to Arvato-Bertelsmann for making their proprietary data available for this project.